-Note: and because the values in the response are expected to be relatively constant.
-Note: · · --- ------- -----
+Note: The message is sent to the server only once per session.
+This is done both for performance reasons and because the values in the response are expected to be relatively constant. ------- ---

-In the Genesys Rules Development Tool, the path for the parameter is added to the base\path in the script.
+In the Genesys Rules Development Tool, the path for the parameter is added to the base_path in the script.